that-recsys-lab/public-web/pages/01.home/projects/fala-tutorial-2020/item.md

+---
+title: 'Tutorial at FAT* Conference 2020'
+summary:
+    format: short
+---

+# Tutorial
-# Hands-on Tutorial: Experimentation with fairness-aware recommendation using librec-auto
+## Experimentation with fairness-aware recommendation using librec-auto

 The field of machine learning fairness has developed some well-understood metrics, methodologies, and data sets for